Ama de-Graft Aikins

-Ama de-Graft Aikins is a British-Ghanaian Social Psychologist who is currently a British Academy Global Professor at University College London's Institute of Advanced Studies.
+Ama de-Graft Aikins is a British-Ghanaian social psychologist who is currently a British Academy Global Professor at University College London's Institute of Advanced Studies.
 Her research focuses primarily on the psychosocial and structural drivers of Africa's chronic non-communicable disease burden, but she also has interests in arts and health, and the history of psychology in Africa and its intersections with critical theory and African Studies.
 She has held teaching and research positions at the University of Cambridge, London School of Economics and Political Science and the University of Ghana.
 In 2015, she became the first female full professor of psychology at the University of Ghana, where she has a tenured position.

 Early life and education

-Ama de-Graft Aikins was born in London to Ghanaian parents.
-She had her secondary school education at Wesley Girls High School, Cape Coast, Ghana and South Thames College, London.
-After a first degree in Pharmacology at the University of Manchester, she switched disciplines and completed a conversion masters degree in psychology at Manchester Metropolitan University.She received her doctorate degree (PhD) in Social Psychology from the London School of Economics and Political Science, and completed her postdoctoral training at the University of Cambridge.
+Ama de-Graft Aikins was born in London, England, to Ghanaian parents.
+She had her secondary school education at Wesley Girls High School, Cape Coast, Ghana, and South Thames College, London.
+After a first degree in pharmacology at the University of Manchester, she switched disciplines and completed a conversion master's degree in psychology at Manchester Metropolitan University.
+She received her doctorate degree (PhD) in Social Psychology from the London School of Economics and Political Science, and completed her postdoctoral training at the University of Cambridge.

 Research

 Ama de-Graft Aikins has led, and collaborated on, interdisciplinary non-communicable disease (NCD) research projects based in Africa and Europe, including the UK-Africa Academic Partnership on Chronic Disease and the RODAM Project.
-She is currently Principal Investigator of the Chronicity and Care in African Contexts Project, which is funded as part of her British Academy Global Professorship Award.
-The project aims to explore how social responses to chronic conditions can shape public engagement and intervention models for chronic care in African communities on the continent and in the diaspora.

-Ama de-Graft Aikins has consulted on NCDs, health and health systems for the Ghana’s Ministry of Health, West African Health Organization (WAHO) and the World Health Organization (WHO).

 She serves on several boards and advisory groups, including the board of Partnership for African Social Governance Research (PASGR), the Independent Advisory Board of PEBL West Africa, and the Scientific Advisory Board of the World Pandemic Research Network.

 Selected publications

-Ama de-Graft Aikins has published on chronic illness representations and experiences in Ghanaian communities and on Africa’s NCD burden, and she has (co)edited journal and book volumes on these themes.
-Her work has been featured in the UK Guardian, the Global Journal, British Medical Journal and Lancet Psychiatry.
+Ama de-Graft Aikins has published on chronic illness representations and experiences in Ghanaian communities and on Africa's NCD burden, and she has (co)edited journal and book volumes on these themes.
+Her work has been featured in the UK Guardian newspaper, the Global Journal, British Medical Journal and Lancet Psychiatry.